-SITA Airport Vision (on-premises - SITA managed):
+SITA Airport Voice (on-premises - SITA managed):

-- Antivirus: antivirus agents are deployed on servers, - Vulnerability management: a vulnerability management process is documented and implemented: - Vulnerability scans are performed by SITA on a bi-annual basis, - Patch management: a patch management process is documented and implemented: - A dedicated team is in place and relies on industrialized patching tools; security patches are tested and certified in a test environment before being deployed in production, - Change management: a change management procedure is documented and implemented: - An ITSM tool is used to track all changes; all non-standard changes go through the CAB process, - System operating procedures: standard operating procedures are documented,
+- Antivirus: antivirus agents are deployed on servers, - Vulnerability management: a vulnerability management process is documented and implemented: - Vulnerability scans are performed by SITA on a bi-annual basis, - Patch management: a patch management process is documented and implemented: - A dedicated team is in place and relies on industrialized patching tools; security patches are tested and certified in a test environment before being deployed in production, - Change management: a change management procedure is documented and implemented: - An ITSM tool is used to track all changes; all non-standard changes go through the CAB process,

-- Logging and monitoring: - Both user activities in the application and infrastructure events are logged, - NTP is in place for clock synchronization, - The retention time is set to 30 days by default for both application and infrastructure logs; Customer can modify the retention time up to the limit of the data base storage; Logs purging is automatically performed through a dedicated script as soon as the data retention period is reached.
+- System operating procedures: standard operating procedures are documented, - Logging and monitoring: - Both user activities in the application and infrastructure events are logged, - NTP is in place for clock synchronization, - The retention time is set to 30 days by default for both application and infrastructure logs; Customer can modify the retention time up to the limit of the data base storage; Logs purging is automatically performed through a dedicated script as soon as the data retention period is reached.
 A job is launched on a daily basis and purges all the logs that expired, - Active Directory authentication infrastructure logs are sent to SITA SIEM, - System hardening: a system hardening policy and checklist is documented and implemented: - The Windows versions installed are OEM images built by SITA with disabled features to focus on core functions necessary for the application to run.

-SITA Airport Vision (on-premises - Customer managed):
+SITA Airport Voice (on-premises - Customer managed):

-- Patch management / change management: application patch and change management follows SITA standard documented processes and procedures: - An ITSM tool is used to track all application changes and patches, which all go through the CAB process, except for standard changes, - System patch management remains under Customer's responsibility, - Application logging and monitoring: user activities in the application are logged.
-However, the analysis and storage of these logs remain under Customer's responsibility. - Antivirus, vulnerability management, capacity management, infrastructure logging and monitoring, system hardening, system operating procedures: these security measures fall under Customer's responsibility but should follow SITA's recommendations.
+- Patch management / change management: application patch and change management follows SITA standard documented processes and procedures: - An ITSM tool is used to track all application changes and patches, which all go through the CAB process, except for standard changes, - · System patch management remains under Customer's responsibility, - Antivirus, vulnerability management, capacity management, logging and monitoring, system hardening, system operating procedures: these security measures fall under Customer's responsibility but should follow SITA's recommendations.